DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Paper 2 sees you studying the Rise and Fall of Fascism in Italy 1911-46.
 This module comprises a study in depth of the turbulent years in Italy that saw the collapse of the liberal state, the creation of a fascist dictatorship and a return to democracy in the aftermath of the Second World War.
 This paper has a source focus, requiring you to examine the ways historians use contemporary sources as part of historical enquiries.

-For paper 3 you will examine the topic of Protest, Agitation and Parliamentary Refrom between 1780-1928.
+For paper 3 you will examine the topic of Protest, Agitation and Parliamentary Reform between 1780-1928.
 We will analyse and explore the relationship between authority and mass agitation in England, the struggle for greater representation in England, and the ways in which the interests and concerns of individuals in society could make themselves known.
 This paper also has a source element, asking you to evaluate the utility of a contemporary source to answer two linked enquiries.

-Finally there is a non-examined assessment, or coursework, the purpose of which is to enable history students to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
+Finally, there is a non-examined assessment or coursework, the purpose of which is to enable history students to develop skills in the analysis and evaluation of interpretations of history in a chosen question, problem or issue as part of an independently researched assignment.
 Students will be required to form a critical view of an area of historical debate based on relevant reading on the question, problem or issue.
 Students at Cirencester have the freedom to complete a centre set assignment, based on one of their three examined papers, or they may choose their own topic to research.
 This offers those students the chance to go beyond the exam specification and really explore a period of history that is interesting to them.
 Those who choose a centre-set question will also benefit, as their study will take them deeper into and beyond what the exam requires, and they often emerge more confident and with a better understanding of the exam topics.

 Entry Requirements